emmanueltouzery/code-compass.nvim/README.md

 Note that a third function, `run_tests` is also exported, meant for diagnostics and developers.

-The plugin expects that you set the folder to the root folder of the project (using something like [vim-rooter](https://github.com/airblade/vim-rooter) for instance.
+The plugin expects that you set the folder to the root folder of the project (using something like [vim-rooter](https://github.com/airblade/vim-rooter) for instance).